robMolloy/deploying-a-react-app-guide/README.old.md

 # Direct the Router/BrowserRouter

-(For this project,the BrowserRouter set up is in app.js)
+For this project,the BrowserRouter set up is in app.js .

 - Change the basename to the REACT_APP_PUBLIC_PATH variable using 'basename={process.env.REACT_APP_PUBLIC_PATH}';